EvgeniiTitov/defect_detection/README.txt

     - Tune line filtering algorithm
     - Tune Q sizes (measure memory consumptions etc)

 6. Add and connect SQL to save defects properly
 !
-7. Fix the issue (remove frame from all representation objects, you have access to it anyway in the workers) !
-8. Inference 1 in N frames - fix your issue when for videos only 1 frame results are saved
+7. Fix the issue (remove frame from all representation objects, you have access to it anyway in the workers)
 9. BBs interpolation?
 10. Object tracking (bb overlapping check suggested by Igor)